beginning of content

 Homemade pasta sauce with fresh tomatoes, onion, garlic, herbs and fresh vegetables

-• Most supermarket pasta sauces are packed with sugar and salt.
+• Most supermarket processed foods, including pasta sauces, are packed with sugar and salt.

-• By making your own sauce, you can reduce your kilojoule, sugar and salt intake.
+• By making your own sauce, you can control what goes inside it and reduce your kilojoule, sugar and salt intake.
 You can also increase your vitamin and antioxidant intake.

 Ice cream